vikrantthakur14/Sparse_matrices/README.md

 5.1.Solving 'n x n' sparse linear system of equations by LU Decomposition (Direct Method)
 5.2.Solving 'n x n' sparse linear system of equations by LUIR (LU Decomposition Iterative Refinement)

+These algorithms can be used very efficiently when dealing with matrices having higher sparsity which may help reduce both space and time complexities.
+All the above mentioned methods for solving sparse linear system of algebraic equations have been tested for up to 15 x 15 systems.
+These algorithms run quite efficiently for the tested systems.

 # Following citations by Professor R.C.
 Mittal were used in developing these algorithms:
 Application of the Cramer rule in the solution of sparse systems of linear algebraic equations: http://www.sciencedirect.com/science/article/pii/S0377042700005720